ArjanPeeters/BIM360-Field-Data-Extracter/README.md

 Extract data from autodesk BIM360 field

 Rename de config-sample.ini to config.ini
-Use the Client-ID and Client-Secret from you autodesk forge app.
+Use the Client-ID and Client-Secret from your autodesk forge app.
   See link below for a detailed explenation how to do this https://developer.autodesk.com/en/docs/oauth/v2/tutorials/create-app/ Connect the Forge app to you Autodesk BIM360 account: